How To Hold A Bowling Ball

 When holding your bowling ball, there are several things that you need to keep in mind.

 The most important thing to remember is that the fingers must be kept open and separated evenly.
-You should never squeeze your fingers together, as this could cause injury.
+It would be best never to squeeze your fingers together, as this could cause injury.

-The second tip to follow is to use your thumb to guide the ball.
-Make sure that you place your thumb over the seam of the bowling ball, instead of underneath it.
+The second tip is to use your thumb to guide the ball.
+Make sure you place your thumb over the seam of the bowling ball instead of underneath it.
 This way, you will be able to grip the ball securely.

 How To Bowl Your Bowling Ball

-The next step is to bowl your ball, which means that you will need to roll it down the lane.
+The next step is to bowl your ball, meaning you must roll it down the lane.

 To begin, you should take a stance about six inches behind the centerline of the lane.
-If you are standing closer to the foul line, then you may want to adjust your stance accordingly.
+You may want to adjust your posture if standing closer to the foul line.

-You should then raise your arm straight up behind you while keeping your elbow slightly bent.
-In order to achieve maximum power, you should keep your wrist loose and relaxed.
+It would be best to raise your arm behind you while keeping your elbow slightly bent.
+To achieve maximum power, you should keep your wrist loose and relaxed.

-Bring your arm through towards the front, releasing the ball at just the right time.
+Bring your arm towards the front, releasing the ball immediately.

-As soon as you release the ball, you should immediately swing your arm forward again.
+As soon as you release the ball, it would be best to swing your arm forward again immediately.
 This motion will help propel the ball down the lane, offering greater power and increasing your chances of a strike.

 Final Thoughts